Cincinnati Art Museum: History

 In the late nineteenth century, public art museums were still very much a new phenomenon, especially as far west as Cincinnati.
 Following the success of the 1876 Centennial Exhibition held in Philadelphia, the Women's Art Museum Association was organized in Cincinnati with the intent of bringing such an institution to the region for the benefit of all citizens.
 Enthusiasm for these goals grew steadily and by 1881 the Cincinnati Museum Association was incorporated.
 The art museum was at first temporarily housed in the south wing of Music Hall in Over-the-Rhine.
 Just five years later, or on May 17, 1886, the Art Museum building in Eden Park was dedicated with elaborate ceremonies.
 In November 1887, the McMicken School relocated to the newly built museum campus and was renamed the Art Academy of Cincinnati.

 The Cincinnati Art Museum enjoyed the support of the community from the beginning.
 Generous donations from a number of prominent Cincinnatians, including Melville E. Ingalls, grew the collection to number in the tens of thousands of objects, which soon necessitated the addition of the first of several Art Museum expansions.

-In 1907 the Schmidlapp Wing opened, which was followed by a series of building projects.
+In 1907 the Schmidlapp Wing, designed by Daniel Burnham, opened, which was followed by a series of building projects.
 The addition of the Emery (named after Cincinnati philanthropists Thomas J. Emery and his wife Mary Emery), Hanna and French wings in the 1930s enclosed the courtyard and gave the Art Museum its current rectangular shape and provided the space in which the American, European and Asian collections are currently shown.

 Renovations during the late 1940s and early 1950s divided the Great Hall into two floors and the present main entrance to the Art Museum was established.
-The 1965 completion of the Adams-Emery wing increased our facility resources yet further, adding space for the permanent collection, lecture halls and temporary exhibition galleries.
+The 1965 completion of the Adams-Emery wing added space for the permanent collection, lecture halls and temporary exhibition galleries.